Ahpra English Language Requirements for IMG Doctors

 FAQ

-What are the minimum Ahpra English test scores for doctors and nurses?
+What are the minimum Ahpra English test scores for IMG doctors?

 The scores changed in April 2026 — do my old test results still count?